w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 (this includes XML and CBOR) and/or can be identified with an IANA media type, and where the interaction style is either request/response, pub/sub, or a hybrid of these two (eg CRUDN, REST+an event notification mechanism).
-The WoT Protocol Bindings target specifically HTTP, CoAP, and MQTT, and security testing and analysis has also focused on these specific protocols.
+The WoT Protocol Bindings targets HTTP, CoAP, and MQTT in particular and security testing and analysis has also focused on these specific protocols, although in theory the WoT Thing Description could be extended to other protocols with the properties noted above.

-In general, we do not claim that the WoT can be used to describe the interaction affordances for _any_ IoT protocol.
-Instead we have identified a set of use cases and application domains and have the targetted the protocols and common patterns in those use cases and application domains.
+In general, however, we do not claim that the WoT can be used to describe the interaction affordances for _any_ IoT protocol.
+Instead we have identified a set of use cases and application domains and have then targeted the protocols and common patterns in those use cases and application domains.

 Although the WoT supports Linked Data and domain-specific vocabularies